lurado/LDOConditionalDateFormatter/README.md

 - `(NSString *)stringForTimeIntervalFromDate:(NSDate *)date toReferenceDate:(NSDate *)referenceDate`

 	Formats the given date.
-For relative formats the time difference between the given date and the reference date is calculated and used.
+For relative and idiomatic formats the time difference between the given date and the reference date is used.

 - `(NSString *)stringForTimeIntervalFromDate:(NSDate *)date`

 	Also formats the given date.
-The current date is used as reference date for relative formats.
+The current date is used as reference date.

 - `(NSString *)stringForTimeInterval:(NSTimeInterval)seconds`

 	The given time interval is interpreted as offset from now.
 The calculated date is formatted.
-For relative formats the current date is used as reference date.
+The current date is used as reference date.

 ## Supported Formats